sarg3nt/certified-kubernetes-security-specialist/02 System Hardening/10 Linux Syscalls.md

 Used to trace system calls on containers

-Tracee can be installed in the OS but it is often easier to run it as a Docker container.
+Tracee can be installed in the OS but it is often easier to run it as a Docker container
+The Tracee container needs some volumes, privileged and host pid.
+Memorize this

 ```sh
 # To trace "command" of "ls"